saschadoemer/agrirouter-protobuf-toolset/README.md

 #### Command line client

 The command line client is able to encode, decode and validate Protobuf using the given types the AR supports.
 Decoding will be Protobuf to JSON for better readability.
 Encoding will be JSON to Protobuf, validation will be performed on given Protobuf.
+You can run the client by downloading the latest RELEASE | [SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/de/saschadoemer/agrirouter/protobuf-client-commandline) and execute `java -jar protobuf-client-commandline-X.X.X.jar` for the latest release and `java -jar protobuf-client-commandline-X.X.X-SNAPSHOT.jar` for the latest snapshot.

+_Requirements_

+Currently the client requires a Java 9 runtime environment to run properly.
+No further needs.

 #### Rich client interface

--- TBD --
+The rich client is able to encode, decode and validate Protobuf using the given types the AR supports.
+Decoding will be Protobuf to JSON for better readability.
+Encoding will be JSON to Protobuf, validation will be performed on given Protobuf.
+You can run the client by downloading the latest RELEASE | [SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/de/saschadoemer/agrirouter/protobuf-client-javafx) and execute `java -jar protobuf-client-javafx-X.X.X.jar` for the latest release and `java -jar protobuf-client-javafx-X.X.X-SNAPSHOT.jar` for the latest snapshot.

+_Requirements_

+Currently the client requires a Java 9 runtime environment to run properly.
+No further needs.

 #### Web service implementation